 “If I remove one interchange, one on- and off-ramp, what does that do to traffic?
 What does that do for the community that’s locally there?”
 Wilson said.

 He added that the city-state proposal focuses on steps it can achieve in the short-term, with relatively limited resources.
-The Reconnecting Communities program only has $1 billion to go around for projects across the country during its first year.
+The Reconnecting Communities program only has $1 billion to go around for projects across the country during its first five years.
 That’s down from $20 billion that the White House had initially envisioned in the infrastructure bill.